deep-insights-ai/covid-19-classifier/README.md

 ```bash
 pip install fastai2
 ```
 Later in 2020, with the release of the new [course](https://course.fast.ai/) on [fast.ai](https://www.fast.ai/) the original fastai library will be updated to version 2.
+We are already using this newer version 2.
 For more information and additional installation instructions (e.g. via conda) please see the github repos for:

 [fastai](https://github.com/fastai/fastai)

 [fastai version 2](https://github.com/fastai/fastai2)

 ### Jupyter notebooks

-If you only want to use our model for inference you don't need Jupyter notebooks, but if you want to play around with our training notebook and train the model yourself, perhaps on your own data then we recommend to install jupyter notebook for quick experimentations.
+If you only want to use our model for inference you don't need Jupyter notebooks.
+But if you want to play around with our training notebook and train the model yourself, perhaps on your own data, then we recommend to install jupyter notebook for quick experimentations.

 To install jupyter notebooks please follow the [installation guides](https://jupyter.org/install) and make sure you are able to run jupyter notebooks.